awconway/NUR1027-FALL-2019/chapters/09quantdesc.md

 The relevant chapters of the textbook for your reference include:

-Gray, J.R., Grove, S.K. & Sutherland, S. (2017).
+Gray, J.R., & Grove, S.K.
+(2021).
 The Practice of Nursing
-Research (8th ed.)
+Research (9th ed.)

-- Chapter 10: Descriptive research and its designs (pp. 200 – 204.)
+- Chapter 10: Descriptive designs
-- Chapter 10: Correlational designs (pp. 209– 212.)
+- Chapter 10: Correlational designs

 </exercise>